 Students for Life promotes the pro-life message in our school and in the greater community.
 Club members volunteer at HELP Pregnancy Center and at other pro-life events, take part in educational opportunities, sponsor pro-life activities at the school and attend the March for Life.

-The Women's Religious Discernment Group is designed so that young women can enjoy fellowship, prayer and other activities that help them discern God's will for their station in life.
-Whether this station is consecrated religious, married or single, friendships that have love for Christ or others, the Women's Religious Discernment Group provides support for the journey.
+The Women's Discernment group is designed so that young women can enjoy fellowship, prayer and other activities that help them discern God's will for their station in life.
+Whether this station is consecrated religious life, married life, or single life, friendships that are based on love for Christ or others provides support for the journey.